GPlates/new-gplates-website/src/pages/docs/user-manual/Interacting_Features.md

          <td class="icon">
             <img src="./images/icons/note.png" alt="Note">
          </td>
          <td class="content" >The table will list all features that have geometry in proximity to the point that was clicked.
 This is useful in situations where multiple geometries, from different features, happen to lie on top of each other.
 In this case the mouse click will populate the <b>Clicked Geometry Table</b> with one entry for each geometry.
 You can then use to the <b>Clicked Geometry Table</b> to select the desired geometry.
-As you select each entry in the **Clicked Geometry Table** its geometry (as displayed on the globe) will highlight to show you which geometry you are selecting.</td>
+As you select each entry in the <b>Clicked Geometry Table</b> its geometry (as displayed on the globe) will highlight to show you which geometry you are selecting.</td>
       </tr>
    </tbody>
 </table>